PotLuck-BuildWeek-web38/PotLuck_BuildWeek/README.md

 				localStorage.setItem('token', res.data.access_token);
 			})

-### All other routes require an authenticated user.
-The access_token must be included in the request header
+### All other routes, except for "potlucks/potlucks", require an authenticated user.
+The access_token must be included in the request header.

 Sample axiosWithAuth: